Tornado3P9/installscript-linux/README.md

 # If you wish to change the current time zone:
 dpkg-reconfigure tzdata
 ```
 The linux terminal usually accepts `Ctrl+Shift+C` and `Ctrl+Shift+V` instead of the more common `Ctrl+C` and `Ctrl+V`.
 You can change that in the terminal by going to **Edit → Preferences → Shortcuts**.
-Still, it might be better to just get accustomed to the standard shortcuts as other people on forums will also be using those which will make it easier for when you need to ask for help.
+Still, it might be better to just get accustomed to the standard shortcuts as other people on forums will also be using those.
+That will make it easier for when you need to ask for help.
 Also remember that the shortcut for stopping a process `Ctrl+C` will not work anymore and might change to `Ctrl+Shift+C`.

 ### Installing Texlive and Texmaker for writing LaTeX documents
 ```bash